DevEddi/prova_edmilson_silva_7periodo_disciplina_mobile/README.md

-# Disciplina: Introdução ao Desenvolvimento Mobile
+# First Discipline Mobile Assessment

 🎓 College: [Faculdade Metodista Granbery](http://granbery.edu.br/)

 👨‍🏫 Teacher: [Érica Carvalho - Github](https://github.com/ericacrcarvalho) | [Linkedin](https://www.linkedin.com/in/ericacrcarvalho/)

-### Data de entrega: 17/04/22 às 22h
+### Delivery date: 04/17/22 at 10pm
-### Valor: 3 pontos
+### Value: 3 points
-#### Tema: Balão da sorte
+#### Theme: Lucky Balloon

 ---

-- Deve ser criada uma aplicação com o tema Balão da sorte.
-O objetivo é estourar um balão que deve exibir uma frase aleatória.
-Ao clicar no botão 'Estourar o balão', a imagem deve ser trocada por uma de um balão estourado e exibida uma frase  aleatória.
-Ao clicar no botão 'Resetar', todos os campos devem voltar ao seu valor (estado) inicial, ou seja, deve voltar com a imagem original (balão sem estourar) e a frase deve sumir.
-Os seguintes elementos devem,obrigatoriamente, estar presentes no código:
+- An application must be created with the Lucky Balloon theme.
+The objective is to pop a balloon that must display a random phrase.
+When clicking on the 'Burst the balloon' button, the image should be changed to one of a popped balloon and a random phrase displayed.
+When clicking the 'Reset' button, all fields must return to their initial value (state), that is, they must return with the original image (unburst balloon) and the phrase must disappear.
+The following elements must be present in the code:
 - [x] a.
-Deve ser criado um componente para parte (ex.: BalaoDaSorte.js).
+A component must be created for the part (e.g. BalaoDaSorte.js).
 - [x] b.
-As cores e os tamanhos devem estar em um arquivo separado (ex.: colors.js e sizes.js).
+Colors and sizes must be in a separate file (e.g. colors.js and sizes.js).
 - [x] c.
-Os botões devem ser um componente sem estado (ex.: MyButton.js)
+Buttons must be a stateless component (e.g. MyButton.js)
 - [x] d.
-Usar React Hooks - useState para controlar a imagem e as frases.
+Use React Hooks - useState to control the image and sentences.
-- [x] e.
-As imagens devem ser salvas em uma pasta separada.
+- [X and.
+Images must be saved in a separate folder.
 - [x] f.
-As frases devem estar em um vetor no componente BalaoDaSorte e deve ser selecionada de forma aleatória ao clicar no botão ‘Estourar o balão’.
+The phrases must be in a vector in the BalaoDaSorte component and must be selected at random when clicking on the ‘Burst the balloon’ button.
 - [x] g.
-O código deve estar organizado e identado.
+The code must be organized and indented.

 ---

-#### Observações:
+#### Comments:
--  A avaliação é individual.
+- The assessment is individual.
--  Não é permitido copiar o trabalho do colega.
-Se isso ocorrer, a nota será dividida pelo total de alunos envolvidos na cópia.
+- Copying a colleague's work is not allowed.
+If this occurs, the grade will be divided by the total number of students involved in the copy.
-- É permitido consultar a internet.
+- It is allowed to consult the internet.
-- Ver o vídeo de exemplo.
+- See the example video.